chimera-linux/cports/Packaging.md

   extracted into `self.wrksrc` in a way so that if extraction yields just a single regular directory, the contents of that will go in the `self.wrksrc`, otherwise the extracted files/directories are moved into the directory.
-* `subpackages` *(list)* A list of subpackages the template provides.
-The list must contain two-tuples of subpackage name and a function defining the subpackage.
-In most cases, you do not need to specify this explicitly.
-  See the section about subpackages for more details.
 * `suid_files` *(list)* A list of glob patterns (strings).
 The system will reject any `setuid` and `setgid` files that do not match at least one pattern in this list.